 9.17 NEW CONNECTION SITES

-9.17.1 If the User wishes to connect a New Connection Site it shall complete and submit to The Company a Connection Application and comply with the terms thereof.
+9.17.1 If the User wishes to connect a New Connection Site it shall complete and submit to The Company a Connection Application in accordance with the Gated Application and Offer Process and comply with the terms thereof.

-9.17.2 Without prejudice to condition E12 of the ESO Licence The Company shall make a Connection Offer to that User as soon as practicable after receipt of the Connection Application and (save where the Authority consents to a longer period) in any event not more than 3 months after receipt by The Company of the Connection Application.
+9.17.2 The Connection Application and Connection Offer shall be processed in accordance with the Gated Application and Offer Process.

+9.17.2A An application for a New Connection Site which is a Gate 1 Application shall include the provision of a Letter of Acknowledgement.

+The Applicant shall ensure that a Letter of Acknowledgement shall pertain to the New Connection Site if this is known and otherwise shall be a general acknowledgement of the project and its offshore nature as set out in the Connection Application by reference to the offshore specific guidance in the LoA Guidance.

 9.17.3 The Connection Offer shall remain open for acceptance (subject to CUSC Paragraph 6.10.4.4) for 3 months from its receipt by that User unless either that User or The Company makes an application to the Authority under condition E13 of the ESO Licence, in which event the Connection Offer shall remain open for acceptance until the date 14 days after any determination by the Authority pursuant to such application.